Ghostproduccer/Vinyl-shop-Java-Database-app/README.md

-# webVinyl Java Database Application
+# VinylShop Java Database Application

 ## Description
 The developed program is a Java application that interacts with a MySQL database and performs read and write operations on XML files.
 It is designed to manage data related to a vinyl store, providing functionalities through an interactive menu.